 Why is Virginia’s Liberty Bell at a firehouse?

 There is a Liberty Bell replica in every state.
-All but four can be found in the capital city, either at the Capitol building or in nearby open spaces or museums.
-But in New Jersey, Texas, Pennsylvania and Virginia, you have to venture a little farther.
+All but five can be found in the capital city, either at the Capitol building or in nearby open spaces or museums.
+But in New Jersey, Texas, Pennsylvania, Washington and Virginia, you have to venture a little farther.

 So how did the Virginia Liberty Bell end up in front of a firehouse on a nondescript thoroughfare in Charlottesville, an hour’s drive from the state capital?
 The story starts some 70 years ago.